Vietnam.vn - Nền tảng quảng bá Việt Nam

 All the people from the surrounding streets came out, extremely crowded because passersby also stopped their bicycles below to listen.

-My grandfather couldn't go so I ran back to tell him what I remembered, just as my uncle brought the newspaper with the news of the liberation.
+My grandfather couldn't go so I ran back to tell him what I remembered, just as my uncle brought the newspaper reporting the liberation.

-Grandfather was very happy, told me to go to Hang Ma to buy pieces of paper with many flags printed on them, cut them out and use glue to stick them on the handles split from chopsticks.
+Grandpa was very happy and told me to go to Hang Ma to buy pieces of paper with many flags printed on them, cut them out and use glue to stick them to the handles split from chopsticks.

 The house had a very valuable antique ceramic vase.
 He put flags in those vases and told his children to hold one to wave whenever they left the house.
 That made me feel emotional when I thought about it.
 There was a time when people loved their country sincerely, without having to try.